 Since there are so many different kinds, you’ll never get bored with legumes and can explore many different recipes and flavors.
 This makes eating healthy a little easier!

 Important tip: Never eat raw legumes!
 Some of their raw properties are toxic to the human body – but fortunately, cooking your beans and lentils destroys those.
 Cooking them for a minimum of 15 minutes is the best way to make a safe meal for the whole family.

 Not all legumes are equal, but most of them are chock-full of nutrients that can help you with losing weight.
-The key to weight loss is a deficit between your intake of calories and your energy consumption each day.
+Of course, the key to weight loss is a deficit between your intake of calories and your energy consumption each day.
 To create such a deficit, you can either eat fewer calories or burn more through activity –or with a combination of both.

 Legumes, however, can help you with controlling your calorie intake.
 Most of them are low in calories but fill you up because of their rich nutrients and long-chained carbohydrates.

 Adding more black beans, red beans, white beans, and peas to your diet can be a great start to your weight loss or wellness journey as they fuel you with all the healthy stuff you need.
 Just be sure that you’re also fueling up on salads and veggies, too!

 There are endless possibilities to create an easy family dinner with legumes.
 Most people have a family recipe for soups and stews with legumes.
 There's nothing wrong with that, but in the summer months, you might prefer a salad with black lentils or kidney beans easily accessible in the pantry.
 Or perhaps some chickpea-based hummus!